 The 2007-up radio looks different, but the removal instructions are the same.
 (Crutchfield Research Photo)

 The factory radio is entirely enclosed by plastic trim, and located above the climate controls.
 As a result, getting to the receiver to remove it and replace it with a new unit can be a delicate process.
 Before you choose a new receiver, there are some ‘gotchas’ you need to know about.

 - When replacing your factory radio, you'll need a special integration adapter in order for the new stereo to work with the car's electronics system.
-There are two versions of this adapter, depending on whether or not your car has OnStar.
-If you have OnStar, then you need the PAC OS-311B adapter.
-If you don't have OnStar, then you need the PAC C2R-GM11B.

 - Finally, if you want a double-DIN receiver, make sure it doesn't have a fold-down face.
 That style won't work in this dash.